 Fact Number Seven: Some Blue Giants Can Turn Into Black Holes

-All stars die but some die a bit more dramatically than others – and blue giants are part of that group.
+All stars die, but some die a bit more dramatically than others – and blue giant stars are part of that group.

 Some stars die quietly and just shrink into cold cores, but due to their enormous mass and power, blue giants do not die quietly.
 It is theorized that when they have fused all of their hydrogen and their energy output is lower than the force of gravity pulling it inward, blue giants collapse on themselves and die in a huge explosion known as a supernova.